TradeLogDEV/TradeLog/README.md

 ## Importing Trade History

-TradeLog supports importing trade history from multiple trading platforms.

-### TradingView

-TradeLog supports importing trade history using **TradingView CSV exports**.

-1. Export your trade history from TradingView.
-2. Open TradeLog.
-3. Navigate to the import functionality.
-4. Select your TradingView CSV file.
-5. Review the import preview.
-6. Import the trades into your TradeLog database.

-### MetaTrader 4 & MetaTrader 5

-TradeLog also supports importing trade history from **MetaTrader 4 (MT4)** and **MetaTrader 5 (MT5)** account statement files.
+TradeLog supports importing completed trades from **TradingView, MetaTrader 4, and MetaTrader 5**.

-1. Export your account history from MetaTrader.
+### Supported Platforms

+- **TradingView** — Import trades using TradingView CSV exports.
+- **MetaTrader 4** — Import completed positions using supported MT4 exports/reports.
+- **MetaTrader 5** — Import completed positions using supported MT5 exports/reports.

+### How to Import

-2. Open TradeLog.
+1. Open **Settings** in TradeLog.
-3. Navigate to the import functionality.
-4. Select your exported MetaTrader statement.
+2. Go to **Import Trades**.
+3. Click **IMPORT** and choose your exported trade file.
-5. Review the import preview.
+4. Review the import preview.
-6. Import the trades into your TradeLog database.
+5. Import the trades into your local TradeLog database.

-Supported import formats may vary depending on the export format provided by the trading platform.
+Imported trades remain **fully editable** after import, so you can add or adjust information inside TradeLog as needed.

+TradeLog also supports **Backup & Restore**, allowing you to create a portable backup containing your trades, notes, daily reviews, settings, and screenshots.
 ---

 ## Screenshots